 Wise is another of the major financial technology companies which works really well for international transfers, and they have a debit card option as well as very low fees in general.

 Whether there’s a bank or particular card that’s better than Chime will depend largely on your needs, and which features you prioritize.
-Feel free to check out our suggested alternatives to both Chime and Current above.

 Does Chime have a downside?